 Next, you’ll want to check each of your account histories for both open and closed lines of credit.
-This is where you can really start to see improvements in your credit score because positive payments directly contribute to a strong score.
+This is where you can really start to improve your credit score because on-time payments directly contribute to a strong credit history.

-If you’ve had many loans and credit cards, this is going to be a big section on each of your three credit reports.
+If you’ve had many loans and credit cards, this will be a big section on each of your three credit reports.
 However, you need to check for accuracy and completeness on every single line.

 Start by checking to make sure all of your account balances are accurate.
-Review each monthly payment to ensure it’s been reported accurately.
+Then, review each monthly payment to ensure it’s been reported accurately.

 Ideally, you’ll have paid at least the minimum payment due on time and in full for every single account.
 This process may take a while to complete, but it’s worth it if you find something reported incorrectly.

 Also, verify the date each account was opened.
-This is an important step because, in addition to positive payments, your credit score also factors in the length of your accounts — the longer they’ve been opened, the better for your score.
+This is an important step.
+Because, in addition to positive payment history, your credit score also factors in the length of your credit history.
+The longer they’ve been opened, the better for your credit score.